-The Flexigas Flare flow volume is displayed separately in ES-2.
-Flexigas is used as a supplemental refinery fuel gas in refinery process heaters.
-Flexigas is treated for sulfur removal in the Flexsorb Unit before being combusted either in the refinery process heaters or if necessary, in the flare.
+Figure ES-2 shows the annualized vent gas flow from the Flexigas Flare.
+This figure shows a cyclic increase in Flexigas flaring which occurs during years with startup and shutdown of the Flexicoker due to the nature of the Flexicoking and Flexsorb processes.
+The flaring of treated flexigas during startups and shutdowns of the Flexicoker is allowed up to specified limits in Shell's Title V permit.
+Flexigas is a very low BTU gas used as a supplemental refinery fuel gas in refinery process heaters.
+Flexigas is treated for sulfur removal in the Flexsorb Unit before being combusted either in refinery process heaters or if necessary, in the Flexigas Flare.
 When FXG is flared, the volume of gas is typically large compared to the volume flared in the other refinery process flares, but emissions are significantly less because Flexigas contains very low concentrations of non-methane hydrocarbon and sulfur.